 Following a balanced vegan diet doesn’t have to be difficult.
 Here are a few simple steps that you should focus on, which are the cornerstones of health no matter what your preferences are:

 - Increase your consumption of whole foods, especially fruits and vegetables.

 - Eat less junk and high-calorie, low-nutrition foods.
 In other words, cut the majority of processed, packaged foods (even vegan kinds) from your diet.

-- Vary the types of protein foods in your diet if you do eat animal foods.
+- Vary the types of plant-based protein foods in your diet if you do eat animal foods.
 With industrial production of meat and hyper-processed foods, the opportunities to eat non-plant foods have become overwhelming.
-This makes overeating meat, cheese and animal fats easier than ever before, so try to consciously include more plant protein (like legumes or beans) into your diet at least some days.
+This makes overeating meat, cheese and animal fats easier than ever before, so try to consciously include more plant-based proteins (like legumes) into your diet regularly.

-- Eat mindfully, or sensibly, in terms of practicing portion control, eating the amount your body truly needs to stay energized, and avoiding eating for comfort reasons.
+- Practice mindful eating by practicing portion control, eating the amount your body truly needs to stay energized and avoiding eating for comfort reasons.
 Mindful eating can help you make sure you don’t consistently overeat, whether it’s vegan food or not.

-At the end of the day, each one of us reacts to eating in a certain way a bit differently.
-It’s important to pay attention to how dietary changes affect you and to make changes based on what’s actually healthiest, rather than just following how someone else tells you should should eat.
+At the end of the day, all of us are different.
+It’s important to pay attention to how your diet affects you and to make changes based on what works best for you and your body.

-- Make sure to listen to your body and follow a balanced, well-rounded diet devoid of processed foods, no matter if you follow a vegan diet or not.
+- Make sure to listen to your body and follow a balanced, well-rounded diet with mostly whole, unprocessed foods, no matter if you decide to follow a vegan diet or not.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!